-It’s a wonderful feeling but eventually, that dopamine-high from the success fades away.
+It’s a wonderful feeling, but eventually, that dopamine-high from the success fades away.
 And like so many other people that have obtained success, they are left with a big question:

-What’s next?
 What should I do now that my goal has been achieved?

-People are ambitious.
-But after successfully reaching a goal, people can lose themselves or slow down their momentum of growth.
+People are ambitious, but after successfully reaching a goal, people can lose themselves or slow down their momentum of growth.
 This part of the process is a problem that many individuals face at some point if they haven’t faced it already.

 When you first set yourself a large goal that you’re working towards, it’s easy for you to focus solely on that goal.
 There isn’t any kind of space at all to think about what you should be doing after you achieve goal success.

-Fortunately, there are some basic information and lessons that can help you once you reach goal success and move forward in life.
+Fortunately, there is some basic information and lessons that can help you once you reach goal success and move forward in life.
 These are principles that millionaire Paul Scolardi has put into practice to great effect.

 Here is a breakdown of these principles:

-Growth is a fragile thing and it can easily be replaced with bad habits that push you back into a worse situation.
+Growth is a fragile thing, and it can easily be replaced with bad habits that push you back into a worse situation.

 We don’t often hear about them in particular stories, but many people are involved in your growth in one way or another.
 Stay humble and recognize who those people are and acknowledge them.

 Train Yourself to Set Bigger Goals

 You want to progressively set goals that you think are impossible to achieve after every successful leap in achievement.

 Work Harder and Smarter

-But hard work isn’t all that’s needed.It also pays to work smarter and reflect on your achievements.
+When working on your goals, maintaining confidence, positive thinking, and work are all needed for achievement.
+Naturally, if you’re taking on a larger endeavor, you’ll need to put more motivation, confidence, and work into that, too.It also pays to work smarter and reflect on your achievements.
 What helped you achieve this goal in the first place?
 What method or approach did you take to make all of this happen for you?

 Many people lose their way because they let their goal success get to them, and they lose what got them into that lofty position in the first place.
-That stems from a lack of reflection.
-So, make sure you look back to what helped you get to where you are right now.
+That stems from a lack of reflection, so make sure you look back to what helped you get to where you are right now.

-What to Do After Goal Success?
+What to Do After Goal Success

 With these four principles in mind, you would want to apply these in your life moving forward.
 Better yet, apply these right now while you are still working towards your goals.

-Here are some things to be keeping in mind:
+Here are some things to keep in mind:

 1. Set That Bigger Goal or Expand It

 As I mentioned before, you want to be setting larger goals.
-The ambition of people is endless and deep down, you are always looking to achieve more.
+The ambition of people is endless, and deep down you are always looking to achieve more.
 It sounds greedy, but striving for more doesn’t always have to be in the form of money or high achievements.

-For example, if you’re looking to lose weight and you’ve hit your target, the next target would be to train your body in a specific way, such as training for a local marathon.
+For example, if you’re looking to lose weight, and you’ve hit your target, the next target would be to train your body in a specific way, such as training for a local marathon.
 You’re still striving for physical activity, but you’ll be training in a different way that your body isn’t used to.

 2. Help Others Out

 Another approach is along the same lines as staying humble.
 Instead of looking down at people, devote some of your energy to helping people out.
-Chances are you got involved in a community or group that helped you to achieve your results in some way.
+Chances are you got involved in a community or group that helped you achieve your results in some way.